Fall 2025 Syllabus

 Standing Buddha, Gandhara, 3rd c.

-*January 17: Last day to withdraw from classes without owing tuition*
+*September 2: Last day to register or add a class, and last day to withdraw from classes without owing tuition*

 The Teachings of the Buddha